scrom/Experiments/README.md

 Once you have a store available, set the following environment variables for your Redis data store
 - REDISSERVER (the hostname of your redis server)
-- REDISPWD (the auth password of your redis server) *If REDISERVER is _not_ set as an environment variable, the game will default to file-based game save data.*
+- REDISPWD (the auth password of your redis server)
+- REDISPORT (the port number of your redis host)
+*If REDISERVER is _not_ set as an environment variable, the game will default to file-based game save data.*
 As of 5th September, the Redis support is still under development.